Oracle GlassFish vs Oracle WebLogic Server comparison

 Application Server

-Oracle GlassFish is ranked 9th in Application Server while Oracle WebLogic Server is ranked 1st in Application Server with 31 reviews.
+Oracle GlassFish is ranked 9th in Application Server while Oracle WebLogic Server is ranked 1st in Application Server with 33 reviews.
 Oracle GlassFish is rated 6.0, while Oracle WebLogic Server is rated 8.0.
 The top reviewer of Oracle GlassFish writes "Offers EE Support.
 I would like to see integration with MQ systems".
-On the other hand, the top reviewer of Oracle WebLogic Server writes "Robust Java EE application server capabilities providing excellent stability and management features, but it comes with a potential downside of high licensing costs and a steeper learning curve".
+On the other hand, the top reviewer of Oracle WebLogic Server writes "Offers efficient load distribution with a scope of high scalability ".
 Oracle GlassFish is most compared with JBoss, Tomcat, IBM WebSphere Application Server and IIS, whereas Oracle WebLogic Server is most compared with Tomcat, JBoss, Oracle Application Server, Oracle Fusion Middleware and TmaxSoft JEUS.

 See our list of best Application Server vendors.